everx-labs/ever-abi/docs/ABI_2.2_spec.md

 function f(address a, address b) public;
 ```

 There we create 2 cells.
 In the first there is function id and  `a`.
 There maybe be not more than 32+591=623 bits.
 It's not more than 1023.
-The next parameter `b` can't be fitted in the first cell.
+The next parameter `b` can't fit into the first cell.
 In the second cell there is only `b`.

 ```jsx
 function f(mapping(uint=>uint) a, mapping(uint=>uint) b, mapping(uint=>uint) c, mapping(uint=>uint) d)